Oscardkyou/Neobis_DjangoCryptoBlog_Project/readme.md

 - Ensure simplicity and clarity in code and UI.
 - Use comments to explain complex sections of code.
 - Document your code adequately to help future contributors understand and work with it.

+## Buy Me a Coffee
+If you find this project useful, please consider supporting me by buying me a coffee.